BritneyVong/WalmartSalesAnalysis/README.md

 Home and lifestyle and Sports and travel have slightly lower average ratings (6.84 and 6.86, respectively).
 There may be opportunities to improve customer satisfaction in these categories.

 ## Sales Analysis
 This analysis aims to answer the question of the sales trends among the branches.
-The result of this can help us determine what modifications should be considered to gain more sales.
+The result of this can help us determine what modifications could be considered to gain more sales.

 1. Number of sales made at each time of the day per weekday
 ```